knative/serving/DEVELOPMENT.md

 ## Starting Knative Serving

-Once you've [setup your development environment](#prerequisites), stand up `Knative Serving`.
+Once you've [set up your development environment](#prerequisites), stand up `Knative Serving`.
 Note that if you already installed Knative to your cluster, redeploying the new version should work fine, but if you run into trouble, you can easily [clean your cluster up](#clean-up) and try again.

 Enter the `serving` directory to install the following components.

-### Setup cluster admin
+### Set up cluster-admin

-Your user must be a cluster admin to perform the setup needed for Knative.
+Your user must be a cluster-admin to perform the setup needed for Knative.
 This should be the case by default if you've provisioned your own Kubernetes cluster.
 In particular, you'll need to be able to create Kubernetes cluster-scoped Namespace, CustomResourceDefinition, ClusterRole, and ClusterRoleBinding